-4.2.28.
+4.2.26.
 USB-SERIAL CONVERTER PROTECTION CASING

-The USB-Serial converter is a component that is subject to constant physical stress resulting from the introduction and removal of the USB cable.
-A 3D printed PLA plastic casing was developed to "embrace" and protect the USB-Serial converter maintaining the integrity of its structure.
+The USB-Serial converter is a component that is subject to constant physical stresses resulting from the introduction and removal of the USB cable.
+A 3D printed PLA plastic casing was developed to "embrace" and protect the USB-Serial converter.
+It allows maintaining the integrity of its structure.

 Place the plastic protection on the USB-Serial converter so the USB connection for the cable is visible.
-Verify that the two holes on the bottom of the protection casing are aligned with the holes on the PCB.
+Verify that the two holes on the bottom of the protection casing are aligned with the holes on the robot's PCB.

 Insert the two M3x6mm screws into the holes and tighten them using a PH1 screwdriver, threading them into the plastic protection.
-Thread the screws until the bottom of the plastic casing touches the PCB but not tighten too much that you grind the plastic material!
+Thread the screws until the bottom of the plastic casing touches the robot's PCB, but not tighten too much because you can grind the plastic material!

-Verify that the screws are not in contact with the welds, it may cause short-circuits!
+Verify that the screws are not in contact with the welds, it may cause short-cicuits!

-The USB-Serial converter is now physically protected and a lot more robust for everyday use!
+The USB-Serial converter is now physically protected, with a lot of robustness, for everyday use!

-Fig. 57: Placing the USB-Serial protection plastic casing
+Fig. 53: Placing the USB-Serial protection plastic casing